armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-8-51.md

 ---

-The change is returning a 404 on delete operations for objects that don’t exist; before it was returning a 200 with an empty manifest, which also doesn’t have any impact on functionality.
+### Changes

+* Clouddriver now returns 404 when requesting a non-existent manifest through agent, which matches the behavior of native Clouddriver accounts.
+Previously it was returning 200 with an empty response.
+This change doesn't have an impact in functionality because orca works on the returned object rather than on the response code.